OmarFrogtek/OmarHelwaniTest/README.md

 # Frogtek Technical test

-This is the Omar Helwani to the Frogtek technical test.
+These are Omar Helwani answers to the Frogtek technical test.

 ### Prerequisites